What will I learn in FCW?

 Like all of the First-Year Writing Program courses, FCW is portfolio-based.
 Instead of being graded one essay at a time, you will spend all semester working on a series of essays, which are submitted at the end of the semester in a final portfolio.
 You will submit multiple drafts of each essay over the course of the semester, and you will be able to continually improve these essays using peer and instructor feedback and class periods devoted to essay revision.
 Whether you pass the course will be determined by the improvement of your work over the course of the semester, and your ability to demonstrate that you understand the habits, processes, and practices that will contribute to your success in future writing.

-What ARE the “foundations” of college writing?
+What ARE the “foundations”

 The First-Year Writing program has identified a variety of reading and writing practices that will contribute to your success as a college writer.
 These include concrete skills, such as assembling a paragraph or introducing a source, but they also include ways of thinking about reading, writing, and the various stages of composing.